nikkNizz/Drawish/README.md

 ##### Double the pixels or Increase by 10%.
 If there is an active selection these functions applies to the selection, otherwise they applie to the entire image.
-From the "Sizes->Quadruple the pixel" menu you can get a new image with the pixels doubled in width and height.
+From the "Sizes->Quadruple the pixel" menu you can increase the image with the pixels doubled in width and height.
-The image can be enlarged several times without loss of quality, but it is not a zoom, but a new image.
+The image can be enlarged several times without loss of quality, but it is not a zoom, but an image modification.
 In the same way, to divide the pixels, use the **"Sizes->Divide by 4"** menu.
 From the "Sizes->Increment 10%" menu you can increase image size by 10% without loss.
 To reduce the image again, use scaling in this case.

 ##### Scaling
-Increase the image size by scaling it from the menu "Sizes->Sizes" with loss of quality.
+Increase (or decrease) the image size by scaling it from the menu "Sizes->Sizes" with loss of quality.

 ##### View.
 The zoom of the entire image is obtained from the "Sizes->Zoom" menu, but